The Country Home and Garden of the Bloomsbury Group

 Tel: 0 1323 870 001 (enquiries via Alfriston Clergy House)

 Open: April-Oct, Wed and Sat, 2-5.30pm; last entry at 5pm

 Murals painted by Vanessa Bell and Duncan Grant

-Photographs of house interior by Tony Tree © Courtesy of the Charleston Trust.
+Photographs by Barbara Ballard except house interior by Tony Tree © and courtesy of the Charleston Trust.

 Information courtesy Charleston Trust

 Go Back: [Top of Page] [Articles